StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Finding CE Values.md

 We're going to start opening Yuzu and Cheat Engine.

-Remember to have the `Enable GDB Stub` checkbox enabled on Yuzu and the `MEM_MAPPED` checkbox on Cheat Engine.
+Remember to have the `Enable GDB Stub` checkbox **enabled** on Yuzu and the `MEM_MAPPED` checkbox **enabled** on Cheat Engine.
 Otherwise it won't work.

-For this example I'm going to use Super Mario Wonder v1.0.1 since I have the values written down as well as the mod done.
+For this example I'm going to use `Super Mario Wonder v1.0.1` due to I have the values that I need written down as well as the mod done.

 The first time you open Yuzu you will see the loading screen in a loop.
 Don't worry.
 This is totally normal.